Using AI to Document Your Data

 - term_iri when the match is known; set term_type to `skos_concept` or `owl_class`

-3. Identify the concept scheme IRI (concept_scheme_iri) when these values belong to a SKOS concept scheme (otherwise leave NA)
+4. Identify the vocabulary IRI (`vocabulary_iri`) when these values belong to a controlled vocabulary (often a SKOS concept scheme; otherwise leave NA)

-Return as an R tibble matching the codes.csv schema.
+Return as a CSV named `codes.csv` matching the codes.csv schema.

 Template 3: Metadata Generation